vicobu/DistributedSystem/README.md

 # Motivation

-This is a college exercise proposed by PhD Joan Navarro Martín [1].
+This is a college exercise proposed by Ph.D.
+Joan Navarro Martín [1].

 We must design and implement a distributed application that is able to replicate data in an epidemic way [2] in order to achieve a multi-versioned architecture similar to the following figure: